Venlafaxine: Bipolar disorder

-According to the ISBD Task Force report on antidepressant use in bipolar disorder, during the course of treatment for depression with those suffering from Bipolar I and II, Venlafaxine "appears to carry a particularly high risk of inducing pathologically elevated states of mood and behavior."
-Because Venlafaxine appears to be more likely than SSRIs and bupropion to induce mania and mixed episodes in these patients, provider discretion is advised through "carefully evaluating individual clinical cases and circumstances."
+According to the ISBD Task Force report on antidepressant use in bipolar disorder, during the course of treatment for depression with those suffering from bipolar I and II, venlafaxine "appears to carry a particularly high risk of inducing pathologically elevated states of mood and behavior."
+Because venlafaxine appears to be more likely than SSRIs and bupropion to induce mania and mixed episodes in these patients, provider discretion is advised through "carefully evaluating individual clinical cases and circumstances."

 Liver injury

 A rare but serious side effect of venlafaxine is liver injury.
-It reaches male and female patients with a median age of 44y.
-Cessation of venlafaxine is one of the appropriate measure of management.
-The mechanism of venlafaxine-related liver injury is unclear but may be related to a CYP2D6 polymorphism.
+It appears to affect both male and female patients with a median age of 44.
+Cessation of venlafaxine is one of the appropriate measures of management.
+While the mechanism of venlafaxine-related liver injury remains unclear, findings suggest that it may be related to a CYP2D6 polymorphism.